opstrace/opstrace/docs/references/concepts.md

 It cannot be deleted.

 During creation at least one "user tenant" must be specified.
-Additional user tenants can be added to a running Opstrace instance (see our [Adding and Managing Tenants](../guides/administrator/adding-and-managing-tenants.md) Guide).
+Additional user tenants can be added to a running Opstrace instance (see our [Managing Tenants](../guides/administrator/managing-tenants.md) Guide).

 ## Data API